Last updated on June 4th, 2021

 - The antimicrobial agent may still be effective against the tested isolate but response rates may be lower than for susceptible isolates

 - Resistant.
 If an isolate is resistant to a particular antibiotic; it won’t be inhibited by the usually achievable concentrations of the agent with normal dosage schedules.
 This isolate is expected not to respond to a given drug, irrespective of the dosage and of the location of the infection.
 Antimicrobials of this category are not the appropriate choice for treating the infection caused by the bacterial isolate tested.
 That bacterial isolate is not inhibited by serum-achievable levels of the drug.

 Note: For testing the response of staphylococci to benzylpenicillin, only the categories “susceptible” and “resistant” (corresponding to the production of β-lactamase) are recognized.

 - Susceptible-Dose Dependent (SDD):

 “susceptible-dose dependent” is a new category for antibacterial susceptibility testing.
 If a particular isolate falls under this category, we have to remember that the susceptibility of that isolate depends on the dosing regimen used.
-Higher doses or more frequent doses or both is used to achieve concentration levels that is likely to be clinically effective against the isolate.
-While prescribing that antibiotics clinicians should give propoer consideration to the maximum approved dosage regimen.
+Higher doses or more frequent doses or both are used to achieve a concentration level that is likely to be clinically effective against the isolate.
+While prescribing that antibiotics clinicians should give proper consideration to the maximum approved dosage regimen.

 - Nonsusceptible (NS)